-15 of the best new memoirs to read in 2023
+15 best new memoirs of 2023 so far

-best memoirs 2023
+best new memoirs 2023

 Some of the best books offer a guidebook for living.
 They allow us to hear from others who have been where we are, relate to their fears, understand their difficulties, and be inspired by their courage.

-The best memoirs to read in 2023
+The best memoirs to read in 2023 so far

 Strong Female Character by Fern Brady (2023)